November 4, 2025

 A study based in Brazil found evidence that the aggressor was under the influence of alcohol at the time of the event in over 50% of the cases of domestic violence.

 The information includes other studies that suggest an association between alcohol consumption and violent behavior among intimate partners.
-Although a few studies have suggested that alcohol consumption is responsible for the severity of violence acts rather than the increases in acts of violence.
+However, a few studies have suggested that alcohol consumption is responsible for the severity of violent acts rather than the increase in acts of violence.

-Others have made suggestions that it could be related to both an increase in overall domestic violence and the severity of the acts, and that association between alcohol and violence is more intense with increased consumption.
-An understanding of how alcohol might be related to the severity of domestic violence, you must consider both the physical effects and the social aspects that may influence alcoholic patterns and violent behavior.
+Others have made suggestions that it could be related to both an increase in overall domestic violence and the severity of the acts, and that the association between alcohol and violence is more intense with increased consumption.
+To understand how alcohol might be related to the severity of domestic violence, you must consider both the physical effects and the social aspects that may influence alcohol patterns and violent behavior.

 Alcohol abuse